-Yeast Infections
+A Guide To Yeast Infections

 Vaginal yeast infections are a common, irritating condition in the lives of many women.
 In fact, up to 75% of women will have a yeast infection at some point in their lives.
 Infection of the vaginal mucosa by yeast called Candida (most commonly Candida albicans) results in local inflammation and causes a number of uncomfortable symptoms.
 In a small percentage of cases, the yeast infections can become chronic, which means that they occur more than 4 times a year.
 This is often a sign of some other underlying condition or imbalance.

-Signs and Symptoms of Yeast Infection
+What Are The Signs and Symptoms of Yeast Infections?

-What causes Yeast Infections?
+What Causes Yeast Infections?

-Chronic Yeast Infections Underlying Illness
+Chronic Yeast Infections & Underlying Illness

 Even if you monitor your overall health and hormonal balance to prevent these disruptions, Yeast Infections can still occur.
 Some contributing factors are the use of vaginal douches, so avoiding these can help to prevent infections.
 Simply wash the external vulva with gentle soap and water and dry.
-The vagina will naturally maintain itself using its own secretions and using harsh cleansers can unbalance this effect.
-Avoid wearing tight-fitting clothing, and give the vagina and surrounding vulva time to "breathe" during the day or night as proper aeration can help to prevent microbial overgrowth.
-This means spending time not wearing underwear or using breathable natural fabrics such cotton or bamboo.
+The vagina will naturally maintain itself using its own secretions, and using harsh cleansers can unbalance this effect.
+Avoid wearing tight-fitting clothing, and give the vagina and surrounding vulva time to "breathe" during the day or night, as proper aeration can help to prevent microbial overgrowth.
+This means spending time not wearing underwear or using breathable natural fabrics such as cotton or bamboo.

-Conventional Treatment
+Conventional Treatments

-The most common over the counter and prescription treatments for Yeast Infections are anti-fungal drugs such as Nystatin and Butoconazole.
+The most common over-the-counter and prescription treatments for Yeast Infections are antifungal drugs such as Nystatin and Butoconazole.
 These can come as topical creams, vaginal suppositories or pills.
-According to research these medications are ineffective in up to 20% of cases, which means that they fail to clear the infection in 7-10 days.
+According to research, these medications are ineffective in up to 20% of cases, which means that they fail to clear the infection in 7-10 days.
 Some medications can also have side effects such as headache and nausea.

 Home Treatments